glacier-modding/glaciermodding.org/docs/modding/suitmodding/newoutfit.md

 ### Jacket, shirt and hands

 Back to the game content tab, again with the filter on **Templates**, search for `jacket_bomber`.
-Click the first jacket_bomber_open `TEMP` in the list.
+Click the first jacket_bomber_open `TEMP` in the list (00ED542C09DFC9F4).
 This one is also in chunk0, great!
 You will find that plenty of clothing templates are in chunk0 in fact, IOI did this to make assembling NPCs and outfits easier for themselves.

 Again go into **Reverse references** to see the outfits that make use of the template.
 Let's click `outfit_raccoon_civilian_bankcustomer_m_actor_v8.entitytemplate` and open that outfit in the editor.